Tej-Birring/aut_viam_inveniam_aut_faciam/src/assets/posts/the-c-memory-model.md

 ---
 # Introduction

 In computer hardware terminology, the word 'memory' denotes a physical matrix of cells, with each cell capable of storing a binary '1' or '0', known as a 'bit' (unit).
-The physical technology used to implement these cells vary depending on the type of memory being addressed within a computer system (which we shall discuss [later](#types-of-memory)).
-In most modern system, typically based on processors that implement the ARMv* or x86-64 architecture, these cells are _not_ individually addressable; the smallest addressable unit is typically a 'byte' (unit, consisting of 8 consecutive bits).
+The physical technology used to implement these cells vary depending on the type of memory being addressed within a computer system (discuss [here](#types-of-memory)).
+In most modern computer system, typically based on processors that implement the ARMv* or x86-64 architecture, these cells are _not_ individually addressable; the smallest addressable unit is typically a 'byte' (unit, consisting of 8 consecutive bits).

 Each byte of memory is addressed via an address bus of N-bit width, where N is defined by the processor architecture.
 For example: